aiman-al-masoud/cinciarellang/docs/wiki/3-flow-control/0-if/README.md

 # If

 As you already know, like most things in Cinciarellang, the `if` construct is an expression.
-An `if` statement is great if you have to pick a value based on a binary choice:
+An `if` is great if you have to pick a value based on a binary choice:

 ```
 foo = 2;